bduggan/leafpad/README.md

    http://localhost:3000

-3. Click `demo` to go to http://localhost:3000/show/csv/demo
+3. Click `demo` to go to http://localhost:3000/show/csv/demo -- this corresponds to the directory `leafpad-data/demo`.

 4. Click on a column to visit it on the map